Interpolation-Based GR(1) Assumptions Refinement: Approach Overview

 \section{Approach Overview}

+Understanding the cause of unrealizability involves checking some execution of the system, that is one particular sequence of interactions between the environment and the controller, identifying the guarantee(s) that was violated and tracing it back to the input assignments that forced that guarantee(s) to be violated.
+As a concrete instance of this reasoning, let us consider again the specification from Example~\ref{ex:counterstrategyGraph} and the relevant counterstrategy.
+In that case, the violated guarantee is $\fairness_{\sys}$, since the output variable $\val$ is never $\true$ throughout the infinite path.
+In turn, the invariant guarantee $\invariant_{\sys}$ expresses a relationship between the input variable $\cl$ and $\val$, that is, whenever $\cl$ is $\true$, $\val$ must be $\false$ by virtue of the implication.
+By checking the value of $\cl$ along the path, we see $\cl$ is always $\false$ along the path, hence the violation of $\fairness_{\sys}$.
+An assumption inconsistent with this behavior would be $\always \eventually \cl$, which would make the property realizable.

+The first step of the above reasoning, that is identifying a violated guarantee, corresponds to identifying a logical formula to prove; the second step, that is following an implication step to identify a cause of the violation, corresponds to performing a resolution step; finally, the third step of identifying the input variables of interest in the violation corresponds to restraining the cause to the shared alphabet between the assumptions and the guarantees.
+All these steps are encompassed automatically by Craig interpolation.

-The general procedure is based on a sequence of realizability checks and counterstrategy computations, in the spirit of \cite{Li2011a,Alur2013}.
+The general procedure we propose is based on a sequence of realizability checks and counterstrategy computations, in the spirit of \cite{Li2011a,Alur2013}, summarized in Algorithm~\ref{alg:Refinements}.
 A specification $\langle \phi^\env, \phi^\sys\rangle$ is first checked for realizability.
-If it is unrealizable, a counterstrategy $C$ and an unrealizable core $\langle \varphi^\env, \varphi^\sys\rangle$ are computed.
-The counterstrategy constitutes an example of environment behaviours that force the violation of the guarantees of $\varphi^\sys$: therefore, the assumptions $\varphi^\env$ are refined by adding a GR(1) formula which is inconsistent with the counterstrategy.
-A set of such formulae $\Psi$ is automatically computed by interpolating ($\alpha$) the description of an environment behaviour in the counterstrategy, given by the assumptions and a sequence of state labellings in the counterstrategy; and ($\beta$) the guarantees, and by negating the interpolant.
-A formula $\psi_i \in \Psi$ is added to the original set of assumptions $\phi^\env$ and the procedure repeats the above steps recursively until realizability is achieved.
-Algorithm~\ref{alg:Refinements} describes this procedure schematically.
+If it is unrealizable, a counterstrategy $\counterstrategy$ and an unrealizable core $\unrealcore$ are computed.
+The counterstrategy constitutes an example of environment behaviours that force the violation of the guarantees of $\unrealcore$: therefore, the assumptions $\phi^\env$ are refined by adding a GR(1) formula which is inconsistent with the counterstrategy.
+A set of such formulae $\Psi$ is automatically computed by interpolating ($B_1$) the description of an environment behaviour in the counterstrategy, given by the assumptions and a sequence of state labellings in the counterstrategy; and ($B_2$) the guarantees.
+Each formula $\psi_i \in \Psi$ derived from the interpolant is conjoined in turn to $\phi^\env$ and added to a queue of candidate refinements: then each candidate is checked iteratively for realizability and added to the set of solutions if realizability is achieved; if not, the candidate is further refined and new candidates are added to the queue.
+In doing this, the procedure produces a tree of candidate refinements, which we will call \emph{refinement tree}, where every node corresponds to a candidate refinement and the leaves correspond to the realizable solutions.
+The structure of a refinement tree is pictured in Figure~\ref{fig:refinementtree}.
+By exploring the queue with a first-in-first-out policy, the procedure implements a breadth-first search of the refinement tree.

 The function \textbf{InterpolationBasedSynthesis} constitutes the core of our proposal (see Algorithm~\ref{alg:InterpolationBasedSynthesis}).
 It takes as inputs an unrealizable core and a counterstrategy and executes the computation of $\Psi$ via interpolation.
 We give the details in the following section.